 - 1.5 Hours Of Professional Poker Training

-GTO Solver Example #1 : Video
+GTO Solver Example #1 : Rarely Check-raising

-GTO Solver Example #2: Check Raising
+GTO Solver Example #2: C-betting Too Frequently

-Whilst it might be obvious to some that check-raising a player over cbetting is likely to be a good strategy, solvers provide more than just an ideal fold percentage, call percentage and raise percentage.
+Whilst it might be obvious to some that check-raising a player over c-betting is likely to be a good strategy, solvers provide more than just an ideal fold percentage, call percentage, and raise percentage.

 Seeing how a solver adjusts to different situations prepares players for the next time they encounter a similar situation.

-Moreover, solver users tend to get a better handle on how they should be playing their range of hands as opposed to a specific hand.
-Which makes any player more savvy on the felt.
+Moreover, solver users tend to get a better handle on how they should be playing their entire range of hands as opposed to a specific hand.
+Which makes any player savvier on the felt.